GabriFila/app-sagra-pesto/README.md

     - SEND_ORDER

 WaiterEditOrderConfirm
-- display total of new courses
+- display total price of new courses
 - display confirmButton
 - on click on confirmButton dispatch SEND_ORDER